Smoked Salmon Pizza

 - Sprinkle the mozzarella cheese evenly over the oiled dough, leaving a small border around the edge for the crust.

-- Bake the Pizza.
-I use the ThermoWorks IR thermometer to guage the temperature of my pizza stone.
+- I use the ThermoWorks IR thermometer to gauge the temperature of my pizza stone.
 For this pizza, the stone was at 650ºF.

 - Transfer the dough to a pizza peel dusted with cornmeal or flour to prevent sticking.
 Carefully slide the pizza into your pizza oven or onto your pizza stone in your oven.
 Bake for 7-8 minutes until the crust is golden brown and the cheese is bubbling.
 Rotate the pizza every 2-3 minutes to ensure the crust is evenly cooked.

-- Add The Pizza Toppings.
-Remove the pizza from the oven and immediately add your toppings.
+- Remove the pizza from the oven and immediately add your toppings.
 Start by scattering the smoked salmon pieces evenly around the pizza.

-- No sprinkle with capers and arugula and then drizzle a bit more olive oil on the top.
+- Now sprinkle with capers and arugula and then drizzle a bit more olive oil on the top.

 - Add the Cream Cheese Mixture.
 Cut a small corner off the zip-lock bag containing your cream cheese mixture.
 Use it like a pastry bag to pipe artistic lines or dollops across the pizza.